orcfax/docs/docs/FAQ/faq-2.md

 popular within the Cardano blockchain community.
 The basic principle is that ADA delegators forgo their ADA staking rewards each epoch (5 days) in return for a proportionate share of a particular Cardano native token.
-In Orcfax’s case that is $FACT, the utility token used for fees, staking, and rewards in the Orcfax decentralized oracle pool network.
+In Orcfax’s case that is $FACT, the utility token used for publication fees, staking, rewards, and voting within the Orcfax DAO.

 The Orcfax ISPO successfully concluded in epoch 413, and the Orcfax pool retired in epoch 424.
 To conclude this phase, Orcfax published both an ISPO [Retrospective](/img/2023-07-07--Orcfax-ISPO-reflection.pdf) and a [dashboard](https://public.tableau.com/app/profile/christian.koch3382/viz/OrcfaxISPO--Vis/OrcfaxISPOBreakdown) breaking down the ISPO.

-# How will reward distribution work?
+# How did reward distribution work?
-100M $FACT will be made available to delegators through a partnership with TosiDrop within a 6 month vesting period.
-Participants ill be able to claim 1/6 of their rewards each month.
+100M $FACT was made available to delegators through a partnership with [TosiDrop](https://app.tosidrop.io/cardano/claim) across a 6 month vesting period.
+Participants were able to claim 1/6 of their rewards each month by visiting the site and inputting the stake address used during the ISPO.

 # How can I calculate my rewards?
 Participants can use the Orcfax Rewards [Calculator](https://rewards.orcfax.io/) to check the rewards earned by participating in the ISPO.
-Simply enter the stake address.
+Simply enter the stake address used during the ISPO campaign.

 # When will my rewards be available on TosiDrop?
+Participants were able to claim 1/6 of their rewards each month on the dates listed within the table below.

 | Drop | Epoch | Date |
 |     :---:    |     :---:     |     :---:      |
 | 1st drop     | epoch 437     | 2023-09-17     |